voschezang/coding-handbook/README.md

 # Coding Handbook

 This respository is a collection of ideas about collaboration, in written and visual form.
 It connects experience, society and software engineering.
-The content is written in minimal form.
-It is meant to provoke discussion, rather than in-depth explainations.
+It is used as a tool for learning - to map out ideas.
+It is meant to provoke discussion, rather than to offer in-depth explanations.

 *Disclaimer: this repository does not contain advice.*